 The area that I am teaching in, however, though not far from the lauded centre, feels entirely different.

 The roads are pock-marked and the buildings shabbier.
 The hotel I’ve been put in is a dive without a bathroom or even a proper bedroom door.

-I wake one morning to find the anciently old headscarved toothless landlady sat on the end of my bed, just staring and smiling blank-faced at me, rubbing my foot.
+I wake one morning to find the anciently old headscarved, red-cheeked, toothless landlady sat on the end of my bed, staring and smiling blank-faced at me, rubbing my foot.